Orleans Police Issues Advisory as Deer Hunting Season Starts - NewsBreak

 Chatham Fire Chief Justin Tavano sworn in at ceremony Wednesday

 CHATHAM – The Chatham Fire Department held a ceremony at noon Wednesday.
 A proclamation was presented for retiring Chief David DePasquale.
 Fire Chief Justin Tavano was sworn in as the departments new Chief of Department.
-In addition, Ryan Clarke was sworn in as Deputy Fire Chief, Ryan Holmes was sworn in as a Captain, Tim Hunter was sworn in as a Lieutenant and Kristen Taylor was sworn in as a Firefighter.
+In addition, Ryan Clarke was sworn in as Deputy Fire Chief, Ryan Holmes was sworn in as a Captain, Tim […] The post Chatham Fire Chief Justin Tavano sworn in at ceremony Wednesday appeared first on CapeCod.com.

 Comments / 0